goodtofufriday/megaman-battle--network-exe-chip-project/README.md

 ## Sticker Labels

 I used StickerApp and the labels came out with the correct color and texture.

-## "Restored" Chips

-- [ ] Patch for exe/bn 4 allows Duo and GrandPrix Power to work with physical chips.

-- [ ] Exe 6 english patch allows 5 additional dark chips to work with physical chips.

-## Infinite Chips

-- [ ] These chips have all pins connected.
-You can cut traces for the pins you dont need to get the chip you want.

-- [ ] Standalone chips should be printed at dip chip thickness.

 ## Special Thanks